An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Phonons and electron-phonon coupling effects in \excitingb}

 \exciting allows for the calculation of phonons using both \gls{dfpt} and finite differences.
-The \gls{dfpt} implementation fully exploits crystal symmetries by the use of special symmetry-adopted displacement patterns (irreducible representations). \gls{dfpt} calculations are highly parallelized over both symmetry reduced $\kk$- and $\qq$-points as well as displacement patterns. \gls{dfpt} currently supports all \gls{lda} and \gls{gga} functionals provided by LibXC.
-Spin-polarized calculations have not yet been implemented.
-For further details on the finite differences and \gls{dfpt} implementations we refer to Refs. \cite{gulans2014exciting} and \cite{TillackDFPT2026}, respectively.
+The \gls{dfpt} implementation fully exploits crystal symmetries by the use of irreducible representations. \Gls{dfpt} calculations are highly parallelized over both symmetry reduced $\kk$- and $\qq$-points as well as displacement patterns. \Gls{dfpt} currently supports all \gls{lda} and \gls{gga} functionals provided by Libxc.
+Spin-polarization is not yet implemented.
+For further details on the finite-differences and \gls{dfpt} implementations, we refer to Refs. \cite{gulans2014exciting} and \cite{TillackDFPT2026}, respectively.